cunctator/traceshark/README.md

   5. Locate the wakeup event in the events view.
 It should be selected.
   6. Double click on the `Info` field to display the backtrace.
 Alternatively, you can use the ```Event->Show backtrace``` menu item.
   7. If the backtrace leads to an interrupt (including software interrupts), then the wakeup source has been found.
-  8. If the `sched_wakeup` event is executed as pid 0, that is no new task has been autoselected, and/or, the backtrace leads to something like this:
+  8. If the `sched_wakeup` event is executed as pid 0, that is no new task has been auto-selected, and/or, the backtrace leads to something like this:
      ```
      2863f8 ttwu_do_wakeup
      286522 ttwu_do_activate